 CONCLUSION

 It is observed that, The BIPs of Basanthi / Parbhani Kranti recorded high mean performance for traits such as internode length, number of fruits per plant, fruit length, fruit girth, fruit yield per plant.
 The superiority of BIPs developed in all the three crosses counld be used as base population for developing high yielding early maturing cultivars as they had combined superior performance for earliness and fruit yield per plant.
-The analysis of components of variance in BIPs in all the three crosses revealed that the additive genetic variance was predominat, which indicated that selection in early intermating generations could result in development of potential progenies.
+The analysis of components of variance in BIPs in all the three crosses revealed that the additive genetic variance was predominant, which indicated that selection in early intermating generations could result in development of potential progenies.

 The variability study indicated high PCV and moderate GCV in BIPs of Basanthi / Parbhani Kranti for fruit yield per plant.
 All the other traits recorded low to moderate PCV and GCV.
 However, in general BIPs recorded higher values of PCV and GCV when compared to F3’s for almost all the characters studied.
 This variability in BIPs might be attributed due to breakage of linkage group obtained through intermating of early segregating generations.
 High heritability coupled with high genetic advance as per cent of mean was observed in BIPs of Basanthi / Parbhani Kranti for the traits viz., number of fruits per plant, fruit length, fruit yield per plant which revealed the importance of additive gene action for these traits.
 Presence of low to moderate PCV and GCV coupled with high heritability and genetic advance as per cent of mean for these traits indicated the presence of both additive and non-additive gene action (dominance and epistasis).